Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Increment Operator

-In JavaScrip we use the increment operator to increase a value stored in a variable.
-The increment could be pre or post increment.
+In JavaScript we use the increment operator to increase a value stored in a variable.
+The increment could be pre- or post-increment.
 Let us see each of them:

 1. Pre-increment